ballerina-guides/integration-tutorials/content-based-message-routing/README.md

 ## Overview

-Let's develop a service that accepts requests to make an appointment at a hospital and makes a call to a particular hospital endpoint depending on the content provided.
+In this tutorial, we will develop a service that accepts requests to make an appointment at a hospital and makes a call to a selected hospital service endpoint depending on the content provided.

 To implement this use case, you will develop a REST service with a single resource using Visual Studio Code with the Ballerina Swan Lake extension.
-The resource will receive the user request, select the hospital endpoint based on the `hospital_id`, send a request to the hospital service and respond with the correct reservation details
+The resource will receive the user request, select the hospital service endpoint based on `hospital_id`, send a request to the hospital service, and respond with the correct reservation details

 The flow is as follows: